RishabhBajaj25/3DGS_Alignment/README.md

   Manually transform the R2Gaussian in blender to make it align with the 3D model of the object.

 4. **Render:**
   Render using the settings mentioned in step 18.
+Follow steps 19, 20, and 21 from Case 1 to create anaglyph and stereo images.

 ---